 What does advocacy mean?

-Our advocates are here to listen to you, and to support you in making the decisions that are right for you.
+Our advocates are here for you, to listen to you, and to support you as you make those decisions which are right for you.
 We believe that everyone can make their own best decisions.
-Our job is to support people in the process of decision making.
+Our job is to support people in the process of decision-making.
 Our goal is to empower each person to feel confident as they move forward with their decisions and meet their goals.

-If you would like assistance to file a police report or obtain a court order to insure your safety, please call or see our legal advocate.
+Our legal advocate is here to assist you if you need help to file a police report or obtain a court order to insure your safety.
 The legal advocate can sit with you during a police interview or help you to make contact with the police.
-The advocate can help you obtain the paperwork for court orders, explain the process to you and attend court hearings with you.
-The advocate can also refer you to a free legal service (if you are income eligible).
-We are not attorneys and cannot give legal advice, but we can help you find resources.
+The advocate can help you obtain the paperwork for court orders, explain the process to you, and even attend court hearings with you.
+The advocate can also refer you to a free legal service (if you are income-eligible).
+While are not attorneys and cannot give legal advice, we can help you find the resources you need.

-Often people who have experienced domestic violence, sexual assault, or have been the victim of another crime are involved with many social service agencies.
+Often, people who’ve experienced domestic violence, sexual assault, or who’ve been the victim of other crimes, are involved with many social service agencies.
 An advocate can help you work with these systems.
-If you would like help talking with a landlord, school officials, DSHS, the courts or others, tell your advocate.
-The advocate can help you address concerns, and make sure that your needs are met.
-We know that if you are impacted by violence it can be difficult to keep everything in your life moving smoothly.
-An advocate can support you, helping you make your needs and voice heard.
+We know that it can be difficult to keep everything in life moving smoothly when you’ve been impacted by violence.
+If you would like help talking with a landlord, school officials, DSHS, the courts, or others, tell your advocate.
+An advocate can help you address your concerns, and make sure that your voice is heard, and your needs are met.

 Violence can lead to a need for medical help.
 An advocate can help you get to these appointments, and sit with you during medical appointments and exams.
 Your voice and decisions regarding medical care are important, and an advocate will support you in this process.

 Immigration assistance is an important issue for people who have been the victim of domestic violence, sexual assault or other major crimes.
 We are able to provide referrals and document assistance through Legal Advocacy.